 Subject: Happy New Year! #2020-01-01 9:00am repeat every year to bob@domain.com

 This subject line indicates that the message should be delivered to bob@domain.com on January 1, 2020 at 9am and repeated at the same time every year (dates are in YYYY-MM-DD format).
 After sending the message to Mail Boss, you should receive a confirmation email within 30 seconds.
 Of course, the scheduling instruction will be removed from the subject line when the message is delivered to the target recipients.
-Though you can if you wish, creating scheduling instructions manually is not recommended and helper applications are provided to simplify the process (see next section).
+Though you can if you wish, creating scheduling instructions manually is not recommended and helper applications are provided to simplify the process (see below).

 Schedule Messages with Helper Apps